Blitz-Mobile-Apps/react-native-easy-push-notifications/README.md

 [![Version](https://img.shields.io/npm/v/react-native-easy-push-notifications)](https://www.npmjs.com/package/react-native-easy-push-notifications)

 React-Native-Easy-Push-Notifications is developed to help the react-native developers in speeding-up their development process.
-This package leverages the developer from implementing notificaitons clasically.
+This package leverages the developer from implementing notifications easily.
 The implementation is kept point-to-point to provide easy usage to the developer.
 Follow the guide below to get you up and running with the notifications:

 ### Installation
 If you prefer **npm**,